Jeff-Shim/rxp-fxa/README.txt

 ===============================================================
 	Known Bugs or Limitations
 - During RxP handshake, when there are errors, sometimes the ACK doesn't go through.
 If the ACK is not successfully sent through, the server will continue to repeatedly send SYNACK until either an ACK or a new message comes through.
-- At the end of a message, if the remaining data does not fill the window, the final ACK may not send.
+- At the end of a message, when there are errors, sometimes the final ACK doesn't go through.
 The server will just continue to listen for the ACK and timeout.
 This will not cause any errors with the message.
 - Performance of error handling decreases with higher percentage of possible errors passed into NetEmu.
+In other words, if error rates set in NetEmu is too high, limit of resending will be reached and raise error.
+This is obvious and practical.
 - FxA server isn't too 'graceful' in terminating.